Hiking In The Soča Valley, Slovenia

 Less than an hour was enough for us to do this hike.

 The Soča River Trail

-So there’s a trail along Soča River starting from its source and finishing at the town of Bovec.
-The overall length of Soča River Trail is about 20 km.
+So there’s a trail along Soča River starting from its source and ending at the town of Bovec.
+The overall length of Soča River Trail is about 20 kilometres.
 It’s a moderate trail, but you possibly won’t be able to do it within one day – or you can if you don’t have to go back or have a way of transport to get back to the trailhead.